dnleng/jprogress/README.md

 ## License
-The software is released under the MIT license.
+The jprogress software is released under the MIT license.